 Manually matching every patient experience to a particular set of codes is tedious and vulnerable to errors.
 However, AI can improve the process by examining unstructured clinical diagrams and notes to attract data applicable to the case.
 It can also cross-reference various coding directories to select the appropriate code.

-Medicodio is an AI-powered coding tool that reduces medical coding costs and improves efficiency by up to 45%.
-A great fit for RCM companies and hospital billing departments, Codio suggests medical codes (CPT, ICD10, HCPCS, modifiers) by reading patient demographic info from EHR systems and Physician Notes/Chart.
+Medicodio is an AI-powered medical coding tool that reduces medical coding costs and improves efficiency by up to 45%.
+A great fit for RCM companies and hospital billing departments, Codio suggests medical codes (CPT, ICD10, HCPCS, modifiers) by reading patient demographic info from EHR systems and Physician Notes/charts.
 After the medical coder makes a selection from the list of suggested codes, CODIO sends your codes to the billing system.